Greetings Brave Adventurers,

 In fact, I was surprised how many Goodreads reviews expressed their disappointment that The Casual Vacancy did not have Harry Potter in it.
 This is nothing like Harry Potter.
 It is adult fiction.
 It is not fantasy.
 And I read The Casual Vacancy knowing this.

 So what was my reasoning?
-I’ve got this theory about us genre writers.
-I think that we are a different breed, that the skills we have are particular to us.
+I’ve got this theory that genre writers are a bit of a different breed, and that our skills are pretty particular.
 Genre writers, and most especially fantasy writers, build amazing worlds and transport readers there.
 It’s about getting across the most fantastical ideas, explaining the inexplicable, filling the reader’s head with vivid images of things they have never seen.
 To do this, you need to use words well, and simply.
 Words for the fantasy writer are like a soundtrack to your favorite movie; they build the mood, they convey the emotion, but if you notice the words or the music it’s probably because it’s not very well done.
-It’s the reason were not considered ‘literary’.
-It’s the reason Stephen King moaned that no-one ever asks him about the language of his novels.
+It’s the reason we’re not usually considered particularly ‘literary’ and perhaps the reason Stephen King says that no-one ever asks him about the language of his novels.
+(Although there are some amazing examples of brilliant writers who cross the boundaries between literary and fantasy – and their books are always spectacular.
+There are those who are quite definitely literary, like Margaret Atwood, who are still work in the speculative space.)

 The plot of The Casual Vacancy follows the lives of the local inhabitants of a small English town, and the undercurrents, pettiness and tensions which ensue after the death of a councilman.
-Rowling gets us achingly close to the characters, not just inside their heads, but with every flaw and foible exposed for us to see and snigger at.
+Rowling gets us achingly close to the characters, not just inside their heads, but lays every flaw and foible exposed to be seen and sniggered at.

-The themes are ones Rowling would be familiar with.
-I wonder how much of the junkie mother was depicted from her own experiences of living in council flats.
-Rowling has mentioned her distress at accepting dole payments as a single mother and throws a mirror on this prejudiced middle-class upbringing in her novel.
+The themes she explores are ones I imagine Rowling would be familiar with.
+Rowling has mentioned in interviews her distress at accepting dole payments as a single mother and her novel angles a mirror towards the prejudice and privilege of the middle-class.
 There are times when this book is shocking, violent and offensive.
 Rowling writes about the other side of teen life, the one Harry Potter never mentioned – the side with acne, drugs, hormones, sex and rebellion.